 Dr Marianna Loli (Marie Curie Research Fellow), Department of Civil and Environmental Engineering

 I came to Surrey to begin an EU-funded research fellowship on 1 September 2020, at what was maybe the worst possible time for new beginnings, during the pandemic.
 As if this was not already intimidating enough, my plan was based on a significant shift of focus from geotechnical earthquake engineering, which I studied for my PhD, to flood hazard analysis for the assessment of risk and resilience of transport infrastructure.
 The project relied significantly on mobility for training and networking, really difficult due to travel restrictions.
 It looked like a disaster and would have been, had I not had the support of several people within the University of Surrey, who enabled me to undertake a major field reconnaissance mission in October 2020.
 This made possible the collection of valuable data leading to several publications and presentations in international conferences.

 Two years after, I am glad to be able to tell a success story.
 This fellowship has brought me to the exact position where I wished to be when I was applying for it, and I would recommend the framework to anyone wishing to pursue a career change involving research and innovation.

-Dr Sacha Beniamine (Research Fellow), Department of Literature and Languages
+Dr Sacha Beniamine (Research Fellow), School of Literature and Languages